-We utilize devices with 3-axis accelerometers that are capable of recording at high-frequency and storing raw data.
+We utilize devices with 3-axis accelerometers, capable of recording at high frequency and storing raw data.
 For sleep assessment, patients typically wear a device on their wrist.
-For movement assessment, where on the body sensors are best worn depends on the particular endpoint.
+For movement assessment, where sensors are best worn depends on the particular endpoint.

-We are developing and validating new machine-learning disease specific algorithms to analyze wearable biosensor data to improve the sensitivity and specificity of standard algorithms to measure physiological parameters such as sleep, activity and circadian rhythm.
+We aim to improve the sensitivity and specificity of standard algorithms and their ability to measure physiological parameters such as sleep, activity and circadian rhythm.

+We are currently developing and validating new machine-learning, disease-specific algorithms to analyze wearable biosensor data.
 To support our innovation, we are funding studies to gather actigraphy data, alongside other clinical measures.

-Today, digital biomarkers provide pharma companies with supplemental, contextual information to arrive at clinical trial Go/No Go decisions more confidently and efficiently.
+Digital biomarkers provide pharma companies with supplemental, contextual information to arrive at clinical trial Go/No Go decisions more confidently and efficiently.

 Combining the best emerging wearable technology with our digital platform and scientific and regulatory expertise, we partner with biopharma companies across the globe to discover and clinically validate new digital biomarkers for deployment in regulatory compliant CNS clinical trials.